-Key points | Is it marijuana or cannabis? | The power of cannabinoids | How is it taken? | Is there any evidence for its use? | Side effects | How do I access medicinal marijuana? | Where to get help | How we can help | More to explore | Reference | Download PDF
+Things to remember | Is it marijuana or cannabis? | The power of cannabinoids | How is it taken? | Is there any evidence for its use? | Side effects | How do I access it? | Driving and medicinal cannabis | Interactions with other medications | Conclusion | Where to get help | How we can help | More to explore | References | Download PDF

 As with any treatment or intervention, you and your doctor will weigh up the risks and benefits for your specific situation.

-If you think medicinal marijuana is something you’d like to try, it’s a bit complicated.
+If you think medicinal cannabis is something you’d like to try, it’s a bit complicated.

 It’s important that you note that medicinal cannabis is not on the Pharmaceutical Benefits Scheme (PBS), so if you can access it, you’ll need to pay all the costs.

 Call our MSK Help Line and speak to our nurses.
 Phone 1800 263 265 or email firstname.lastname@example.org